-Factors contributing to a positive application experience:
+Factors contributing to a positive experience:

-- Reliable communication with their fostering service. - · Able to have questions answered when they arose.
+Reliable, responsive and consistent communication with their fostering service.

-- Being given accurate expectations of the timelines and process, where participants had a clear idea of what the application process entailed. - Visits were arranged around prospective foster carers' working hours. - Opportunities for prospective carers to engage with experienced foster carers, including seeing other carers like them during the process - whether by age, ethnicity, or culture.
+- Able to have questions answered honestly and accurately from a skilled assessing social worker, when they arose.
+Being given accurate expectations of the timelines and process, where participants had a clear idea of what the assessment process entailed. - Visits arranged around prospective foster carers' working hours and personal circumstances.. - Opportunities for prospective carers to engage with experienced foster carers, including seeing other carers like them during the process - whether by age, ethnicity, or culture.